 The Company sources funds through several sources including term loans, NCDs, Commercial paper, securitisation, external commercial borrowings (ECB) and Public issue of NCDs.
-The borrowings are primarily long-term in nature, with the predominance of term loans and NCDs in the funding mix.
+The borrowings are primarily longterm in nature, with the predominance of term loans and NCDs in the funding mix.

-Breakdown of Borrowing Mix by Type of Instruments (in %)
+Type of Instruments (in %)